TCC-PES-2022/ARINC615AManager/README.md

 # ARINC615AManager

 This is library for transferring data between two endpoints using ARINC 615A protocol.
+Check the [Documentation](https://tcc-pes-2022.github.io/ARINC615AManager/)

 This repository is part of project [ARIEL](https://github.com/TCC-PES-2022).